RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 A successful build will create a new directory named `out` within the contract folder.
 This directory contains several important files:

-- **debug subdirectory:** This folder contains debugging information useful during development.
+- **debug:** This folder contains debugging information which will be useful during deployment.

   - **TokenTrack-contract-abi.json:** This file stores the contract's public Application Binary Interface (ABI) in JSON format, which describes how other applications and contracts can interact with it.
-  - **TokenTrack-contract-storage_slots.json:** This file details the storage layout of our contract, showing how data is stored on the blockchain.
+  - **TokenTrack-contract-storage_slots.json:** This file contains the storage layout of our contract, showing how data is stored on the blockchain.
-  - **TokenTrack-contract.bin:** The most important output, this file is the bytecode version of our Sway code, containing instructions that the Fuel network will execute upon deployment.
+  - **TokenTrack-contract.bin:** This file is the bytecode version of our Sway code, containing instructions that the Fuel network will execute upon deployment.

 ## Deploying the Contract (Testnet)